aurielfournier/CV/PDF_CV.md

 ## Peer-Reviewed Publications

 <!---
-*In Review* **Fournier, A.M.V.**, Welsh, K.J., Polito, M., Emslie, S. Brasso, R.  Diet and mercury availability in Clapper Rails (Rallus longirostris) from museum specimens in North Carolina

 *In Review* Butler, C.J., **Fournier, A.M.V.** Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.